avtomat-hub/avtomat-hub.github.io/_aws/actions/ec2/delete_snapshots.md

 ### Output

-Returns a `list` of deleted snapshot IDs:
+Returns a `list` of snapshot IDs that failed the deletion:

 ```python
 ['snap-1234567890abcdef0', 'snap-abcdef1234567890']